-When the lamp replacement indicator and on-screen display icon are illuminated, it is recommended - When the lamp replacement indicator and on-screen display icon are illuminated, it is recommended that the lamp be replaced with a new one immediately, even if the lamp appears to be operating normally. - Should the lamp break, there is also a possibility that glass particles may spread inside of the projector.
-In such a case, it is recommended you contact your nearest Sharp Authorized Service Center or Dealer to assure safe operation. - Should the lamp break, the glass particles may spread inside the lamp cage or gas contained in the lamp may be vented into the room from the exhaust vent.
+When the lamp replacement indicator and on-screen display icon are illuminated, it is recommended that the lamp be replaced with a new one immediately, even if the lamp appears to be operating - normally.
+Should the lamp break, there is also a possibility that glass particles may spread inside of the projector.
+In such a case, it is recommended you contact your nearest Sharp Authorized Projector Dealer or Service Center to assure safe operation. - Should the lamp break, the glass particles may spread inside the lamp cage or gas contained in the lamp may be vented into the room from the exhaust vent.
 Because the gas in this lamp includes mercury, ventilate the room well if the lamp breaks and avoid all exposure to the released gas.
 In case of exposure to the gas, consult a doctor as soon as possible.